liferay/liferay-docs/discover/portal/articles-dxp/05-managing-users/07-auditing-users.markdown

 Uncheck the *Enabled* box.
 Note that for when auditing is enabled, you can adjust the audit message max queue size from its default value.

-To enable or disable auditing entirely from an OSGi configuration file, create a file called `com.liferay.portal.scheduler.configuration.SchedulerEngineHelperConfiguration.config` in your `[LIFERAY_HOME]/osgi/modules` folder with this contents:
+To enable or disable auditing entirely from an OSGi configuration file, create a file called `com.liferay.portal.scheduler.configuration.SchedulerEngineHelperConfiguration.config` in your `[LIFERAY_HOME]/osgi/modules` folder with this configuration:

 	enabled="true"
 	auditMessageMaxQueueSize="200"